Inclusion and accessibility

 MORE INFORMATION ABOUT THE PROJECT

-The director, Friederike Reif, is a sighted person, experienced social worker and dance teacher.
-With her concept of Dancing Together from TanzBildung, she offers innovative approaches to couple dancing.
-The Dancing in the Dark project explicitly supports the resource-oriented further development and opening of couple dancing lessons for visually impaired and blind people.
-The project takes place as part of the research semester of the Dance Studies Masters at the University of Music and Dance.
+The director, Friederike Reif, is a sighted person, experienced social worker, and dance instructor.
+With her concept "Tanzsam Tanzen" (Two-Man Dancing) from TanzBildung, she offers innovative approaches to couple dancing.
+The project "Dancing in the Dark" explicitly supports the diversity-sensitive and resource-oriented development and opening of couple dance classes to people with various disabilities and limitations.